MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/iot/iot-json-setup.md

         },
     ```

-+ IoT Intelligence silently ignores messages is does not monitor.
++ IoT Intelligence silently ignores messages that it doesn't monitor.

 + You can define different schemas for different IoT Intelligence scenarios, or different schemas for different IoT Hub tasks unrelated to IoT Intelligence.